rohan2794/lvm-localpv-local/docs/persistentvolumeclaim.md

 ### VolumeMode (Optional)

-LVM-LocalPV supports two kind of volume modes(Defaults to Filesystem mode):
+LocalPV-LVM supports two kind of volume modes(Defaults to Filesystem mode):
 - Block  (Block mode can be used in a case where application itself maintains filesystem)
 - Filesystem (Application which requires filesystem as a prerequisite)
 Note: If unspecified defaults to **Filesystem** mode.
 More information about workflow